 6/4/2019 to 6/25/2019 | Missouri State Museum | Jefferson City, MO

 From June 4 through Aug.
 13, 2019, the Missouri State Museum is hosting a fun twist on summer programming.
-"Tuesdays@2" is a series of interactive programs exploring various aspects of Missouri's cultural and natural history, specifically focused on age groups 8 to 12 years using more activity-based programming.
-For similar-themed programming for younger children, please see our regular "Learning@11" programs for age groups 4 to 7.
-The programs will be held at Jefferson Landing State Historic Site.
+"Learning@11" is a series of interactive programs exploring various aspects of Missouri's cultural and natural history specifically focused on age groups 4 to 7 years using more activity-based programming.
+For similar-themed programming for older children, please see our regular "Tuesday@2" programs for age groups 8 to 12.

 June themes are: